SiqiLi1020/SC-ELM/README.md

    · Meanwhile, following CNN, the convolution and de-convolution operations are utilized to extract and refine boundary and corner features.

    · A large number of output weight matrices are learned by a single-hidden layer feedforward network (SLFN) and then a cross-feedback method is developed to select beneficial weight matrices for accurate segmentation.
+   ##Functions:

+      Cut_patch: perform white balance for each RGB image and convert it to gray.

+      Cat_patches: spell image patches into a gray image with original size.